chazu/hershey-js/README.md

 ## TODO

-- Add all files of hershey data - individual sets in addition to whole thing
+- Add all char sets to genChars
 - Expand mapping csv
 - Allow loading of specific character sets

+- Improve test coverage

 - Write gulp task to run genChars for you.
 Too lazy at the moment.
 - Write script to build modules for all glyphs/specific sets
-- Move craptastic glyph browser facility into its own repo...Also clean it up, its terrible

 - Write script to convert svg files into glyphs in JSON format
 - Write script to convert original dataset into form more suitable for use with C++/OpenGL (???)